apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 ``type``
     Enter one of the following:

+    ``map``
-    -  ``map`` --translates an incoming request URL to the appropriate origin server URL.
+        translates an incoming request URL to the appropriate origin server URL.

+    ``map_with_recv_port``
-    -  ``map_with_recv_port`` --exactly like 'map' except that it uses the port at which the request was received to perform the mapping instead of the port present in the request.
+        exactly like 'map' except that it uses the port at which the request was received to perform the mapping instead of the port present in the request.
 The regex qualifier can also be used for this type.
 When present, 'map_with_recv_port' mappings are checked first.
 If there is a match, then it is chosen without evaluating the "regular" forward mapping rules.

+    ``map_with_referer``
-    -  ``map_with_referer`` -- extended version of 'map', which can be used to activate "deep linking protection", where target URLs are only accessible when the Referer header is set to a URL that is allowed to link to the target.
+        extended version of 'map', which can be used to activate "deep linking protection", where target URLs are only accessible when the Referer header is set to a URL that is allowed to link to the target.

+    ``reverse_map``
-    -  ``reverse_map`` --translates the URL in origin server redirect responses to point to the Traffic Server.
+        translates the URL in origin server redirect responses to point to the Traffic Server.

+    ``redirect``
-    -  ``redirect`` --redirects HTTP requests permanently without having to contact the origin server.
+        redirects HTTP requests permanently without having to contact the origin server.
 Permanent redirects notify the browser of the URL change (by returning an HTTP status code 301) so that the browser can update bookmarks.

+    ``redirect_temporary``
-    -  ``redirect_temporary`` --redirects HTTP requests temporarily
-       without having to contact the origin server.
+        redirects HTTP requests temporarily without having to contact the origin server.
 Temporary redirects notify the browser of the URL change for the current request only (by returning an HTTP status code 307).

        .. note:: use the ``regex_`` prefix to indicate that the line has a regular expression (regex).